LoopKit/LoopWorkspace/fastlane/testflight.md

     * `MATCH_PASSWORD`
 1. If you are using an organization, do this step at the organization level, e.g., username-org.
 If you are not using an organization, do this step at the repository level, e.g., username/LoopWorkspace:
     * Go to Settings -> Secrets and variables -> Actions and make sure the Variables tab is open
 1. Tap on "Create new organization variable" or "Create new repository variable", then add the name below and enter the value true.
-Unlike secrets variables are visible and can be edited.
+Unlike secrets, variables are visible and can be edited.
     * `ENABLE_NUKE_CERTS`

 ## Validate repository secrets